 Valldaura Labs.
 Barcelona, Spain.

 Valldaura Labs is a living lab and centre for research on self-sufficient habitats.
 Built around a XIX s. traditional Catalan Masia, its infrastructure aims to become a prototypical place for architecture and ecology in the post-carbon era.
 It aims to produce food, energy, and things.
 Located in Collserola park, 30 minutes away from the centre of Barcelona, the lab has an area of 130 hectares.
 Valldaura has a Green Fab Lab facility part of the MIT’s Fab Lab network and has a full digital fabrication facility.
-Also, this lab provides living space for 25 students.
+Also, this lab provides living space for the students of Masters in Advanced Ecological Buildings and Biocities.

 This seminar provides the opportunity to learn ecological principles on site.
 Forestry practices and regimes, ecological agriculture, permaculture are some of the environmental practices the seminars provide.
 Students will learn by doing some of these practices as part of the harvesting, production, and generation of material for future projects in the Master programme.